 In all aspects of international study, Brandeis University encourages students to engage in local cultures and most importantly, through their housing.
 Brandeis does not permit students to secure housing independent of their study abroad program.
 Most approved study abroad programs are able to provide housing (apartments, residence halls, homestays, or similar) to Brandeis students on their programs.
 In an effort to support cultural learning, reduce legal and safety risks, utilize housing options ethically, and create a network for students; Brandeis students are required to participate in these housing options.

-Outstanding students may apply for a limited number of special scholarship grants to aid them in completing their program of study abroad.
-The Undergraduate Committee for Study and Research Abroad administers a grant competition for students on need-based financial aid planning to study abroad during their college career.
+Outstanding students may apply for a limited number of special scholarships to aid them in completing their program of study abroad.
+The Undergraduate Committee for Study and Research Abroad administers a grant competition for students on need-based financial aid planning to study abroad during their undergraduate career.
 Awards are made on the basis of academic excellence and financial need.
-The Office of Study Abroad provides information and assistance in applying for these scholarships, as well as for overseas study grants available through Gilman, Boren, DAAD and other competitions.
+The Office of Study Abroad provides information and assistance in applying for these scholarships, as well as for overseas study grants available through Gilman, Boren, DAAD, Freeman-ASIA, FEA, and other competition.

 Students approved to study abroad will pay Brandeis tuition and all required student fees, thereby maintaining their status as currently enrolled students, and as such, the Brandeis financial aid for which they are eligible may be portable.